frappe/erpnext_documentation/user/manual/en/accounts/accounting-entries.md

 Equipments are "Fixed Assets" (because they have a long life) and raw materials are "Current Assets" (since they are used for day-to-day business), of the company.
 So, "Equipments" and "Stock in Hand" accounts have been debited to increase the value.
-He pays 2000, so "Cash" account will be reduced by that amount, hence credited and he is liable to pay 3000 to "Super Bazaar" later, so Super Bazaar will be credited by 3000.
+He pays 2000, so "Cash" account will be reduced by that amount, hence credited and he is liable to pay Rs.
+3000 to "Super Bazaar" later, so Super Bazaar will be credited by Rs.
+3000.

   Mama (who takes care of all entries) decides to book sales at the end of every day, so that he can analyze daily sales.
 At the end of the very first day, the tea stall sells 325 cups of tea, which gives net sales of Rs.
 1575.
 The owner happily books his first day sales.